manishshettym/blog/docs/gradappsadvise/LoR.md

 ## The letter-writer conundrum

-Every applicant will ask themselves a question during this process: *"Who should I get letters from?"* Now, this can be challenging for various reasons: You may not know 3 professors/researchers who can vouch for you; You might know 3 writers, but your relationships are not research related; Your writiers were not deep contacts, and most probably will write superficial stuff about you; Your letter writers may have never written an LoR before!!!
+Every applicant will ask themselves a question during this process: *"Who should I get letters from?"* Now, this can be challenging for various reasons: You may not know 3 professors/researchers who can vouch for you; You might know 3 writers, but your relationships are not research related; Your writers were not deep contacts, and most probably will write superficial stuff about you; Your letter writers may have never written an LoR before!!!

 To simplify this, the most important thing to remember is that your letters must **collectively** document a story about you.
 This means that each letter individually need not be PERFECT.
 It also means that all three letters do not have to talk about how amazing your research skills are -- some can talk more about leadership during a paper, planning a project, presentations, and much more that is still relevant to pursuing a PhD.
 Finally, this implies that all 3 of your writers do not need to be deep research contacts from top institutions or professors.
 A quality letter from any writer is better than a superficial one from from a well-known professor.